FAQ Sections: About | Applying | Veterans | Technical Support | Visitor Information

 Are there alumni that I can contact?

-Our Admissions Ambassador Program provides opportunities for you to connect with Student and Alumni Ambassadors to hear about the HGSE experience firsthand.
+Our Admissions Ambassador Program provides opportunities for you to connect with Alumni Ambassadors to hear about the HGSE experience firsthand.

 You will receive an email from firstname.lastname@example.org, introducing you to an alumnus/a aligned to your preferences.
 Please note: it could take up to one week to respond to your request.
 Due to the small size of the cohort and the high level of interest, we are unable to accommodate requests to connect with doctoral alumni.
 Doctoral students, however, will be represented at various on and off campus events and virtual sessions throughout the year.